Ditch Petrol! Why Every Pakistani Should Switch to an E-Bike Now

 E-bikes laugh at these expenses.
 No engine oil, no spark plugs, no carburetors—just a battery and motor that need almost no upkeep.

-Real-world example: Ali from Karachi saved PKR 15,000 in one year after switching to an e-bike, just on fuel and maintenance.
+Real-world example: I, Fahad Ali from Karachi saved PKR 15,000 in one year after switching to an e-bike, just on fuel and maintenance.

 2. Breathe Easier, Ride Cleaner